Skip to Content

 Team Management

-This feature requires a Pro plan.
+Team members require a Pro plan.

 Overview

-Permission Levels
+Permission levels

 LevelWhat it allows

-EditCreate and modify records (implies View)
+EditCreate and modify records.
+Implies View

-DeletePermanently remove records
+DeletePermanently remove records.
+Implies View

-Permission Areas
+Permission areas

-StoresStore settings, branding, and configuration
+StoresStore settings, branding, configuration

 PackagesProducts sold on the storefront

-CategoriesDisplay categories for organizing packages
+CategoriesDisplay categories that group packages

 CouponsDiscount codes